 It was just an idle thought, but she was half-contemplating it.
 Even horrible mutilation would be preferable to the current situation.

-She looked up at the other two members of the Horn of Hammerad sitting around the small fire they’d built.
+She looked up at the other two members of the Horns of Hammerad sitting around the small fire they’d built.
 The hazy smoke drifted up, a beacon to any monsters looking for a hot meal.
 Hopefully none would come; Ceria had tried to camp far enough away from the Ruins of Albez for that, but nasty surprises were always an adventurer’s concern.

 Across the fire, Pisces sat on the ground, mumbling quietly to himself as he reviewed his personal spellbook full of notes and spells he was studying.
 His robes—never too clean at the best of times—were filthy, and he reeked.
 In fact, he smelled so bad that even Ksmvr, who didn’t really have much of a sense of smell, was sitting far away.